Zitzeronion/Swalbe.jl/paper/paper.md

 Another example utilizing a Navier-Stokes solver would be the [**basilisk**](http://basilisk.fr) software library, which is written in C and is the successor of [**GERRIS**](http://gfs.sourceforge.net/wiki/index.php/Main_Page).

 Lattice Boltzmann solvers offer another category to approximate the Navier-Stokes equation.
-Starting point of this method is not the Navier-Stokes equation but the Boltzmann equation.
+This mesoscopic approach is build on the Boltzmann equation.
 Using the Chapman-Enskog expansion [@Chapman; @Enskog], it can be shown that the resulting system of equations recovers to the Navier-Stokes equation.
 The method is straightforward to implement and several small to large projects can be found with OSI-approved license.
-To name just a few examples: [**waLBerla**](https://walberla.net/doxygen/index.html), [**openLB**](https://www.openlb.net/) or some smaller project [**STLBM**](https://gitlab.com/unigehpfs/stlbm).
+To name just a few examples: [**waLBerla**](https://walberla.net/doxygen/index.html), [**openLB**](https://www.openlb.net/) or some smaller projects [**STLBM**](https://gitlab.com/unigehpfs/stlbm), [**TLBfind**](https://github.com/FrancescaPelusi/TLBfind) (explicitly written for GPU use).

 Proprietary software, e.g. [**COMSOL**](https://www.comsol.com/) can as well be used to simulate thin film dynamics.
 Wedershoven et al. used COMSOL to study the rupture of a thin film due to laser irradiation [@doi:10.1063/1.4863318].
 Berendsen et al. from the same group simulated the dynamics an impinging air jet has on a thin film using COMSOL [@doi:10.1021/la301353f].

 With the exclusion of **ThinViscoelasticFilms** every above mentioned project has a much wider purpose than *just* solving the thin film equation.
-However due to the generality of most libraries it can become quite complex to set up a simulation for a thin film problem.
+Setting up a simulation for a thin film problem can therefore become fairly complex due to the generality these solvers offer.
 Especially concerning the Navier-Stokes solvers one uses a *sledge hammer to crack a nut*.

 # Use Case

-An interesting problem in the domain of thin liquid films is the coalescence of sessile droplets, see references [@eggers1999coalescence; @PhysRevLett.111.144502; @PhysRevLett.109.184502; @PhysRevLett.95.164503].
+In the domain of thin liquid films coalescence of sessile droplets is a broadly studied problem, see references [@eggers1999coalescence; @PhysRevLett.111.144502; @PhysRevLett.109.184502; @PhysRevLett.95.164503].
-The underlying idea is that two droplets placed on a hydrophilic substrate in close contact to each other will coalesce into a single droplet to minimize their surface area and therefore energy.
+Two barely touching droplets on a hydrophilic substrate will coalesce into a single droplet to minimize their surface energy.
-The dynamics of this process can be explained using a self-similarity solution of the thin film equation.
-In fact, that the bridge height, the point that connects the two droplets, has to grow with a power law.
+From theoretical arguments we know that the bridge height, the point of minimal thickness between the two droplets, follows a power law.
-We now show how to perform that simulation with the help of the `Swalbe.jl` package.
+We now show how to perform that simulation with the help of `Swalbe.jl`.
-The goal will be to observe a growth of the bridge height as
+The goal of this is to observe a growth of the bridge height $h_0$ given by
 \begin{equation}\label{eq:powerlaw}
     h_0(t) = k t^{\alpha},
 \end{equation}